Stockport Castle: Layout

 A motte-and-bailey castle was a common type of fortification in medieval England.
-It consisted of a usually artificial mound surmounted by a tower or keep, with a large defended enclosed area next to the mound and was usually used for storage and barracks.
-Stockport Castle's motte was where Castle Yard is today, although it was previously called Castle Hill, influencing the name of the area.
+It consisted of an artificial mound, usually surmounted by a tower or keep, with a large defended enclosed area next to the mound that was typically used for storage and barracks.
+Stockport Castle's motte occupied the site of what is now Castle Yard, previously known as Castle Hill, which influenced the name of the surrounding area.
 The bailey was situated south-east of the motte.
-The castle was probably similar in size and shape to castles such as Launceston in Cornwall and Pontefract in West Yorkshire.
-The keep surmounting the motte was irregularly shaped, and according to plans drawn in 1775 by the Reverend John Watson, a local antiquarian, measured 31 by 60 m.
-No trace of the keep remains from the levelling of the area in 1775 and 1853.
+The castle was probably similar in size and shape to sites such as Launceston in Cornwall and Pontefract in West Yorkshire.
+The keep surmounting the motte was irregularly shaped and, according to plans drawn in 1775 by the Reverend John Watson, a local antiquarian, measured 31 by 60 m.
+No trace of the keep survives, as the area was levelled in 1775 and again in 1853.